facebookresearch/QuaterNet/README.md

 # QuaterNet: A Quaternion-based Recurrent Model for Human Motion

 This is the implementation of the approach described in the paper:
 > Dario Pavllo, David Grangier, and Michael Auli.
 [QuaterNet: A Quaternion-based Recurrent Model for Human Motion](https://arxiv.org/abs/1805.06485).
-In arXiv preprint arXiv:1805.06485, 2018.
+In *British Machine Vision Conference (BMVC)*, 2018.

 We provide the code for reproducing our results (*short-term prediction*) and generating/rendering locomotion animations (*long-term generation*), as well as pre-trained models.